unyt-org/unyt.land/README.md

   <img src="https://cdn.unyt.org/unyt-resources/logos/unyt/light-transparent.svg" alt="unyt.land-logo" width="128px" height="128px"/>
   <br>
   <i>
-    A super-fast CDN, that acts as the gateway to seamless TypeScript module loading directly in the browser.<br/>
+    A super-fast CDN that enables seamless TypeScript module loading directly in the browser.<br/>
-    Use Deno modules and open-source TypeScript code in your browser in a matter of seconds.
+    Use <a href="https://deno.land">Deno</a> modules and open-source TypeScript code in your browser in a matter of seconds.
   </i>
   <br>
 </p>